Connect with others who understand.

 Written by Sarah Winfrey

 Have you noticed itchy, flaky skin or unusual discoloration on your legs?
 This could be a sign of psoriasis, an autoimmune disease where the body’s immune system mistakenly targets its own skin cells.
-While psoriasis can appear anywhere on the body, it often shows up on the knees as well.
+While psoriasis symptoms can appear anywhere on the body, they often show up on the knees, calves, shins, thighs, and even the toenails.

 Symptoms of Psoriasis on the Legs

-Although most studies don’t focus on the location of psoriasis unless it’s out of the ordinary (like on the hands or feet), about 3 percent of people in the United States are living with some form of the skin condition.
-Because the knees are one place where psoriasis is commonly seen, it makes sense that many people will have it on their legs at some point in time.
+Although most studies don’t focus on the location of psoriasis unless it’s out of the ordinary (like psoriasis on the hands or foot psoriasis), about 3 percent of people in the United States are living with some form of the skin condition.
+Because psoriasis symptoms commonly develop on the knees, it makes sense that many people with the condition will have it on their legs at some point in time.

 Here’s what you should know about the different types of psoriasis that can affect your legs.